 This two-credit course meets on four Saturdays and will also include participation at an eating disorder treatment facility outside of the class sessions.
 Throughout the classes, there will be a balance of experiential activities and didactic presentations.
 In-class activities include readings from texts, and professional journals; guest speakers; group exploration and reflection exercises; individual and group presentations.
-Outside of the classroom, students will work on their own individual research or project; additionally, each student will participate in staff meeting, group therapy, and meals at a local eating disorder treatment center.
+Outside of the classroom, students will work on their own individual research or project.
+Each student will participate in staff meeting and group therapy at Eating Disorder Center of Portland.
+As a class, we will tour Saint Vincent's Eating Disorder Program and interview the Clinical Director, Barbara Oyler, PMHNP.